Follow along: IG @birectifier

 Grand Arôme rums certainly picked the right name.
 Adventurous imbibers lap up anything with a circumflex ô.
-Truth is, this mythic category of full bodied rum barely exist at the moment, but they are the future if we can figure them out.
-It is also fair game to redefine them for what we need today.
+Truth is, this mythic category of full bodied rum barely exists at the moment, but they are the future if we can figure them out.
+It is also fair game to redefine the category for what we need today.
 In one dimension we could say they are the rums with the longest stories to tell because of how they were touched by a succession of scientists connected by a Republic of Letters.
-After soaking up general advances in science, they take on individuality by pressures from their own unique circumstances such as excise taxes, trade restrictions, and both resource scarcities and abundances.
+After soaking up general advances in science, they take on individuality (described later) by pressures from their own unique circumstances such as excise taxes, trade restrictions, then both resource scarcities and abundances.
 In another dimension, they are the profoundest and most meaningful spirits because of their reflection of both human achievement and limitation.
 These rums have a relationship with chaos.
-We cannot control the chaos of their myriad moving parts so much as carefully frame windows to express it.
-That production philosophy represents an evolution beyond the Hail Mary’s of the past as involvement has deepened.
+We cannot control the chaos of their myriad moving parts so much as frame windows around the expression.
+This new production philosophy represents an evolution beyond the early 20th century Hail Mary’s where the category was born.

-These rums are a bit scarce if non existent because of a generation gap on the supply side.
-So many scientists that merely surveyed their productions are dead.
+These rums are a bit scarce if non existent because of a little acknowledged generation gap on the supply side.
+Scientists who did no more than survey the productions are dying out.
 I’ve written many letters asking around.
 It is safe to say the Grand Arôme rums are a bit of a tease because of all their unknowns.
-We do not have consensus if they were/are drinkable, whether they are still around, or to quote Fahrasmane, the “differences between the real and the so called”.
+We do not have consensus if they were/are drinkable, whether they are still around, or to quote Fahrasmane (a surviving scholar) on the subject, the “differences between the real and the so called”.

 To my knowledge, there are no research papers that specifically look at Grand Arôme rums so we haven’t got much but snippets and conjecture.
 One thing we definitely know is that these rums tell a story that many people want to hear.
 They are especially archaic, roundabout, extravagant, and artful, if not mystical.
-They, like single malts, are no doubt acquired tastes so their pleasure would come with the slight feeling of exclusivity when you like what no one else likes or you know the inside story.
+They, like single malts, are no doubt acquired tastes.

 Rums are culture and we are singling out ore even recreating a category as high culture.
 Other thinkers are emerging in support of this stance on rum.
 Alexandre Vingtier tells us: